‹ Back to New at Amity Blog

 • Analogy: do the corners of a puzzle first; these give the structure to the rest.

-9. Using Analogical Thinking
+9. Analogical Thinking

 • When solving a current problem, use the solution from similar previous problems.